johnalison/WorkingPhilosophy/Lists.md

 - Quickly becoming gods (or racing to event new ones (AI)) without wisdom.
 - Animals with rationality - the tool that may allow us to transcend our situation
 - Optimism and hubris is built into our operating systems
+- Mans self-consciousness makes man a small god in nature, yet at the same time man is a worm and food for worms.
+This duality is a painful contradiction.
+Lower animal spared this contradiction.
+(Q: Are we spared other painful contradictions from our limited knowledge/being ?
+(Becker)
+- We are gods with anuses (Becker)

 # What we should be teaching kids:
 - Importance of Filtering.
 (Especially in today's world) Knowing what, when and how to filter is critical to being productive.
 Knowing what to believe, seeing truth.